CliMA/EnsembleKalmanProcesses.jl/examples/SCAMPy/experiments/scm_pycles_pipeline/README.md

   >> cp call_BOMEX.sh SCAMPy/

 This is the script that modifies parameters in the SCAMPy input file.
-Note that in this directory (*scm_pycles_pipeline*), there is a SCAMPy output directory.
+Note that in this directory (`scm_pycles_pipeline`), there is a SCAMPy output directory.
 The files within this output directory are used by the code to interpolate the LES data to the SCM resolution and to send the modified parameters to SCAMPy.
+If you want to calibrate a different case, you will have to add the corresponding output directory.

 The parameters that we seek to optimize should be modified to a value of 0.01 initially (already done here) within the *paramlist* of this folder.
 Also note that the Bomex.in file has uuid ending in *51515*.
 This is also used to modify the uuid by the script, and should not be modified.
 The resolution at which the simulation will be run, etc, is specified in these input files and can be modified based on the needs of the user.

+Before calibration, we need to compile the Julia project.
+Note that each example in EnsembleKalmanProcesses.jl is its own project, so we will have to perform compilation in the parent directory of the example.
+In this case, `.../EnsembleKalmanProcesses.jl/examples/SCAMPy`.
+For the time being `EnsembleKalmanProcesses.jl` is not a published package, so in order to precompile, you will need to add the dependency to your local package manually in the `Manifest.toml`.
+They easiest way to proceed is to copy the `Manifest.toml` from `.../EnsembleKalmanProcesses.jl` to `.../EnsembleKalmanProcesses.jl/examples/SCAMPy`, and add an entry with the EnsembleKalmanProcesses.jl dependency.
 After this, we should be ready to go.
 You can run the simulation by writing

   >> sbatch calibrate_script